arananet/TzxDuino-Reloaded/README.md

 # Audio Amp

 Since is not clear if there is necessary a output amp, I have added a little solder jumper to enable or disable the AMP LM386.
 By setting the jumper to 1-2, will use the op amp onboard (if you solder the lm386 on the pcb).
-Else if we don't want to use he AMP, we can set the jumper to 2-3, this will connect the D9 signal directly to the 3.5mm jack.
+Else if we don't want to use he AMP, we can set the jumper to 2-3, this will connect the D9 signal directly to the 3.5mm jack. *UPDATE 18-12-2017* There is a little mistake on the J1, the enable and disable option is twisted.
+So 1-2 will disable AMP and 2-3 will enable AMP.

 # Images